8 ways to leverage someone else’s network

 8. Propose a joint venture.

-The dictionary defines a joint venture as “a commercial enterprise undertaken jointly by two or more parties which otherwise retain their distinct identities.”
+The dictionary defines a joint venture as “a commercial enterprise undertaken jointly by two or more parties that otherwise retain their distinct identities.”

 For us, it’s a mutually beneficial arrangement where you partner equally with someone else to achieve a common goal.